 Full programme and timings will be released closer to the time, the speakers so far announced include:

-Friday 7 August - afternoon/evening
+Friday 7 August - afternoon/evening with a 3pm start

 Saturday 8 August - morning/afternoon